-This month’s concert features groundbreaking composer, multi-instrumentalist, dancer, and vocalist Jen Shyu and her new solo multilingual, multimedia drama, ZERO GRASSES, directed by Alexandru Mihail with set and props design by Kristen Robinson, costume design by Elizabeth Caitlin Ward, and lighting design by Solomon Weisbard.
+This month’s concert features groundbreaking composer, multi-instrumentalist, dancer, and vocalist Jen Shyu and her new solo multilingual, multimedia drama, ZERO GRASSES, directed by Alexandru Mihail with set and projection design by Kristen Robinson and Kate Campbell, costume design by Elizabeth Caitlin Ward, and lighting design by Solomon Weisbard.

 In Jen’s partnership with WEARTH, a tree will be planted for every ticket sold!

 Photo by Caterina Di Perri